 Although Pacific Sands doesn’t have an indoor restaurant, they do have a Surfside Grill.
 Enjoy fresh local seafood, along with classic beach food (fish and chips, burgers, tacos, etc.) for lunch and dinner each day until 7:00 pm.
 If you are there during the winter months, it’s the perfect comfort food for curling up by the fire and watching the storms roll into Cox Bay from the privacy of your room.
 For the warmer months, there’s an outdoor seating area for you to enjoy.

 Need coffee?
 Although coffee is supplied in each room, if you’re looking for something a little more gourmet, you’ll find ‘Beans on the Beach Espresso Bar‘ at Guest Services.
-Enjoy your specialty coffee, tea or hot chocolate curled up on one of the comfy couches, or take it to go.
+Enjoy your speciality coffee, tea or hot chocolate curled up on one of the comfy couches, or take it to go.

 If you’d like to utilize that fully-equipped kitchen, the front desk carries a wide variety of grocery items.
 You’ll find everything from the basics (bread, milk, bacon, and eggs) to ready-made favourites, such as pizza, burritos, ice cream, and waffles.